elton0895/sketch-comments/README.md

 ![Sketch Comments Menu](instructions/plugin-menu.png?raw=true "Sketch Comments Menu")

-> Make sure you are using artboards.
+> Make sure that you are using artboards.
 This plugin will not work otherwise.

 ### Set up your comment template